Skip to main content

-Relates to TimeXtender 6024.1 and later versions.
-The On-Demand Data Warehouse Ingestion feature was released in TimeXtender 6134.1
+Relates to TimeXtender Data Integration 6024.1 and later versions.
+The On-Demand Ingestion feature was released in TimeXtender Data Integration 6134.1

 What are Jobs?

-Jobs are used to schedule executions for ODX, Data Warehouse, and Semantic Model instances.
-For ODX instances, jobs are used to schedule synchronization, transfer, and storage management tasks.
-For Data Warehouse and Semantic Model instances, jobs are used to schedule execution packages.
+Jobs are used to schedule executions for Ingest, Prepare, and Deliver instances.
+For Ingest instances, jobs are used to schedule synchronization, transfer, and storage management tasks.
+For Prepare and Deliver instances, jobs are used to schedule execution packages.

 TimeXtender Execution Service